 Thinking about traveling to Australia?

 There are a few pieces of advice and travel tips you should know when traveling to Australia.
 Australia works with sockets that dispense 220-240 volts.
 Because of this, you may need to make sure the devices you bring supports 220-240 voltage.
 Thankfully, all cell phones, camera, tablets, and battery chargers do support 220-240 voltage.
 So all you have to do is bring along an adapter.
 For Australia, use type I and make sure you are using a quality adapter.
-I recommend Ceptics Australia, China Travel Adapter - Type I - with Dual USB ports.
+I recommend the dual USB plug adapter for Australia, China, and more.
 This is a durable and reliable adapter and it also has dual USB ports so that you can keep your phone charged.

 Once you have this peace of mind, you can begin to enjoy your vacation.
 Here is some travel tips and advice for Australia, however, so you don't get caught off guard.
 Nasty surprises can ruin a vacation and no one wants that.

 Australia is the 6th largest country in the world.
 It is huge and diverse yet has one of the lowest population densities in the world.
 In fact, a plane trip from the west coast to the west coast will take 5.5 hours!
 If you choose to drive, it is important to know that because most people reside on the coast, you will rarely see towns or people unless you are driving the coast.
 It will take 9 hours of driving time between Sydney and Melbourne so be prepared.
-The good news is, there is a lot to discover once you are there.
+The good news is, there are so many things to do in Australia.

 Another thing about Australia is that it is really expensive.
 I know that is a relative term but many people are shocked when they travel realizing how much things really cost.
 This can eat away at a budget quite quickly.
 Many restaurants allow you to bring in your own alcohol, too.